khalili-samani/projects/nem_forecasting/README.md

 4. Re-run `python run_pipeline.py --historical`.

-Regions without a mapped BOM station fall back to Melbourne monthly climate averages for temperature, so they still train and forecast correctly.
+Regions without a mapped BOM station fall back to Melbourne monthly climate averages, so they still train and forecast correctly — just with less precise temperature data.

 ---

+## Next Steps

+These improvements would meaningfully increase forecast accuracy:

+- **Add BOM stations for all regions** — real temperature data for NSW1, QLD1, SA1, and TAS1 instead of the Melbourne climate average fallback
+- **Add renewable generation features** — solar and wind availability are strong NEM price predictors and are available from the same AEMO DispatchIS files
+- **Add interconnector flow features** — inter-regional flows influence regional prices significantly, especially for SA1 and TAS1
+- **Schedule daily retraining** — use Windows Task Scheduler or a cron job to run `python run_pipeline.py` daily so the model stays current
+- **Expand archive history** — add more months via `AEMO_ARCHIVE_MONTHS` in `.env` for a larger training set, e.g. `202601,202602,202603,202604`
+- **Hyperparameter tuning** — run an Optuna or scikit-learn grid search over `XGB_PARAMS` to squeeze out further accuracy gains

+---

 ## Known Limitations

 - **Weather coverage:** Only VIC1 has a real BOM station configured.
 All other regions use Melbourne monthly climate means as a temperature proxy, which reduces feature accuracy for those regions.
-- **Price spikes:** Extreme price events (e.g. $15,000+/MWh during heatwaves) are rare and hard to forecast with a single-model approach.
-Consider adding renewable generation and interconnector flow features for better spike capture.
+- **Price spikes:** Extreme price events (e.g. $15,000+/MWh during summer heatwaves) are rare and hard to forecast with the current feature set.
+Renewable generation and interconnector features would help capture these.
 - **Model artefacts:** The `.joblib` file is gitignored due to size.
 Re-train by running the pipeline, or use Git LFS / DVC if you want to version model files.
-- **AEMO format changes:** The DispatchIS CSV parser targets `DISPATCH/PRICE` and `DISPATCH/REGIONSUM` tables.
-If AEMO changes the MMS export format, `_extract_dispatch_region_rows` in `data_ingestion.py` will need updating.
+- **AEMO format dependency:** The DispatchIS CSV parser targets `DISPATCH/PRICE` and `DISPATCH/REGIONSUM` tables in the MMS format.
+If AEMO changes the export format, `_extract_dispatch_region_rows` in `data_ingestion.py` will need updating.
 Run `debug_aemo.py` to inspect the current format.
+- **BOM live feed window:** BOM JSON observations only cover ~72 hours.
+Historical NEM rows outside this window use Melbourne climate averages for temperature, which is a reasonable seasonal proxy but less precise than real observations.

 ---